 Property Name Default Description channel - type - The component type name, needs to be hbase table - The name of the table in Hbase to write to. columnFamily - The column family in Hbase to write to. zookeeperQuorum - The quorum spec.
 This is the value for the property hbase.zookeeper.quorum in hbase-site.xml znodeParent /hbase The base path for the znode for the -ROOT- region.
 Value of zookeeper.znode.parent in hbase-site.xml batchSize 100 Number of events to be written per txn. coalesceIncrements false Should the sink coalesce multiple increments to a cell per batch.
-This might give better performance if there are multiple increments to a limited number of cells. serializer org.apache.flume.sink.hbase.SimpleHbaseEventSerializer Default increment column = "iCol", payload column = "pCol". serializer. - Properties to be passed to the serializer. kerberosPrincipal - Kerberos user principal for accessing secure HBase kerberosKeytab - Kerberos keytab for accessing secure HBase al.channels = cl al.sinks = kl al.sinks.kl.type = hbase al.sinks.kl.table = foo_table al.sinks.kl.columnFamily = bar_cf al.sinks.kl.serializer = org.apache.flume.sink.hbase.RegexHbaseEventSerializer al.sinks.kl.channel = cl This sink writes data to HBase using an asynchronous model.
-A class implementing AsyncHbaseEventSerializer which is specified by the configuration is used to convert the events into HBase puts and/or increments.
-These puts and increments are then written to HBase.
-This sink uses the Asynchbase API to write to HBase.
-This sink provides the same consistency guarantees as HBase, which is currently row-wise atomicity.
-In the event of Hbase failing to write certain events, the sink will replay all events in that transaction.
-The type is the FQCN: org.apache.flume.sink.hbase.AsyncHBaseSink.
-Required properties are in bold.
+This might give better performance if there are multiple increments to a limited number of cells. serializer org.apache.flume.sink.hbase.SimpleHbaseEventSerializer Default increment column = "iCol", payload column = "pCol". serializer. - Properties to be passed to the serializer. kerberosPrincipal - Kerberos user principal for accessing secure HBase kerberosKeytab - Kerberos keytab for accessing secure HBase

+al.channels = cl

+al.sinks = kl

+al.sinks.kl.type = hbase

+al.sinks.kl.table = foo table

+al.Sliks.kl.lable = 100_lable

+al.sinks.kl.columnFamily = bar ct

+around the containing and containing